-A.4.3 Table 13 summarises the estimated accrued Scheme liabilities as at 30 June 2018.
-The Scheme liabilities are divided into outstanding compliance costs, those attributable to claims notified as at 30 June 2018, those attributable to IBNR claims as at 30 June 2018 and overall claims handling expenses.
+A.4.3 Table 12 below summarises the estimated accrued Scheme liabilities as at 30 June 2016.
+The Scheme liabilities are divided into outstanding compliance costs, those attributable to claims notified as at 30 June 2016, those attributable to IBNR claims as at 30 June 2016 and overall claims handling expenses.

 A.4.4 This section describes the approach taken and the key assumptions used in the calculation of the key liabilities shown above.

 Outstanding Compliance Costs

 A.4.5 MIIs apply to DHS for a refund of the costs of complying with the scheme each year.
 At the end of any one year the government has a liability for any outstanding compliance costs in respect of the previous years’ operation of the scheme, that have not yet been refunded.
 This liability is based on the applications received by DHS and estimates by DHS in relation to applications that have not been received at the time of writing for compliance costs that have not yet been settled.

 A.4.6 There are two categories of notified claims, those which have been settled by the insurer, but not yet recovered from DHS and those that are still being managed by the insurer.

 A.4.7 In the case of settled claims, DHS maintains a database of these claims and the liability is simply the sum of settled claims.
 Claims handling expenses are considered separately below.